A sister with Down syndrome can be a delight.

 5. She reminds me to check my priorities.

 It’s easy to get caught up in the idea that intelligence is everything.
-School can prioritize test scores and academic achievement over everything else.
+Schools can prioritize test scores and academic achievement over everything else.
 When you’re labeled as “gifted,” the message that intelligence is everything becomes even more intense.

 Yet while I studied AP coursework until my head hurt, my sister remained a constant reminder that intelligence isn’t the only positive trait a person can have.
 Concepts like calculus, algorithms, and persuasive essays are beyond her.
 But that doesn’t matter when she makes a new friend or sings the national anthem at a school assembly.
 Life with an intellectual disability can be a full life.